Pit: Are you talking about the floating skull?

 When every enemy is this, the player character is a One-Hit Point Wonder.

 Subtrope of One-Hit Kill.
 Enemies like these are almost always Demonic Spiders.
 May or may not involve the use of a Suicide Attack, or swallowing the player whole.
+A fairly common form of Border Patrol.
 Compare Ledge Bats, which don't instakill by themselves, but rather by making you fall onto Bottomless Pits.
 Contrast Invincible Minor Minion, the mook that you just can't kill (though the same enemy could very well be both).

 - Avencast: Rise of the Mage: The labyrinth beneath the Avencast Wizarding School is patrolled by Magitek drones, whose Wave-Motion Gun instantly kills the Player Character.
 Fortunately, they're Glass Cannons and the deadly attack takes a second to charge up.